Data Corruption and Loss¶

 Main Factors of Digital Data Loss¶

-The physical deterioration of the media (all media deteriorate at different time scales).
+The physical deterioration of the media (all media deteriorate at different rates).

 Undetected transmission errors during data transfer.

-The lack of support for long-date, undoubtedly proprietary, digital formats.
+The lack of long-term support for proprietary digital formats.

 Ancient hardware.